Neighbourhood Farmer Training Registration

 Monday / Wednesday / Friday - at the Training Centre (9am - 4pm)

-Tuesday / Thursday - at neighbourhood sites (9am - 1pm + evening sessions)
+Tuesday / Thursday - at neighbourhood sites + evenings

 Q: What equipment is provided, and what do I need to bring?

-A: We supply all hand tools and machinery.
-Participants will need to bring their own personal gear such as work clothing, boots, and other essentials.
-A recommended gear list will be emailed before the season begins.
+A: The program supplies all necessary farm tools and equipment.
+Participants are responsible for personal gear such as work clothing, boots, and other essentials.
+A recommended gear list is shared in advance of the season.

 Q: What if I miss a session?